 Surfrider Beach Club

-Surfrider Beach Club, 2020.
-Members say that the Lo Biondo family runs things here with class.
-They’ve owned the beach club since 1985.
+Surfrider, 2020.
+Members say that the Lo Biondo family run operations here with class.
+They’ve owned the Ocean Avenue beach club since 1985.

-A summer morning at Surfrider — a metropolis on the horizon, 2020.
+Surfrider summer morning — a metropolis on the horizon, 2020.

 Surfrider Beach Club seen from the beach, 2000s.